Telluride, Colorado: Transportation

 Telluride is served by Telluride Regional Airport.
 Scheduled flight options are limited, due to the airport's somewhat short runway and frequent closures under bad weather, so most passengers going to Telluride use Montrose Regional Airport, 67 mi to the north.

 Free public transportation is provided in Telluride.
-The bus system called Galloping Goose, makes a complete loop around the town, and the Gondola links Telluride with Mountain Village.
-The Galloping Goose loops around every 20 minutes from 7 a.m. to 9 p.m.
-It stops at major locations such as the Gondola, the Post Office, and the Courthouse.
+The bus system, called Galloping Goose, makes a complete loop around the town.
+A gondola lift links Telluride with Mountain Village.

-Telluride's free Gondola is the only one of its kind in North America.
-It stops at three stations, namely Telluride, San Sophia, and Mountain Village, and was the first leg of a transportation agreement for the Telluride Region that was stipulated as part of the Mountain Village zoning expansion that would provide free gondola service from the Town of Telluride and the Mountain Village to the Aldasoro Development, the West Meadows Development, the Valley Floor Development, and the West Meadows Development to virtually eliminate the use or need for a car in the Telluride Region of San Miguel County.
+Telluride's free gondola is the only one of its kind in North America.
+It stops at four stations: Telluride, St. Sophia, and two stops in Mountain Village.
+It was the first leg of a transportation agreement for the Telluride Region that was stipulated as part of the Mountain Village zoning expansion that would provide free gondola service from the Town of Telluride and the Mountain Village to the Aldasoro Development, the West Meadows Development, the Valley Floor Development, and the West Meadows Development to virtually eliminate the use or need for a car in the Telluride Region of San Miguel County.
 It is a 13-minute ride and reaches an elevation of 10540 ft at the San Sophia station.
-The gondola cabins feature bike and ski racks for recreational use.
-There are also pet-friendly and handicap-accessible cabins available.
-The Gondola is open from 6:30 a.m. to midnight during the summer and winter seasons.
-It closes for six weeks during the off-season.

 Regional bus service is provided by the San Miguel Authority for Regional Transportation (SMART).

 Telluride is part of Colorado's Bustang intercity bus service network.
 It is on the Durango-Grand Junction Outrider line.